-The electrons oscillate with relativistic velocity and thus, the effective critical density is reduced.
-Moreover, as the recirculating hot electrons heat the target up, it begins to expand and the density lowers further.
-The target then begins to get relativistically transparent and the laser is able to penetrate through it.
-This marks the onset of the Breakout Afterburner phase (at $\sim60$ fs) where the streams of electrons and ions co-move with the penetrating laser.
-Fig.~\ref{fig-ne}, shows the electron's energy-angle distribution at 80 fs (BOA phase) where the laser pulse has already penetrated the target.
+Fig.~\ref{fig-ne}, shows the electron's energy-angle distribution at 80 fs (BOA phase) where the laser pulse has already penetrated the target (injecting electrons into vacuum laser acceleration by relativistic transparency~\cite{Singh2022}).
 Panel (a) shows the case where the QED effects are artificially turned off, panel (b) shows the case when RR is included in the plasma dynamics and panel (c), when both RR and PP are included.
 One can clearly see in panel (a) that electrons stream diffusely at an angle and gain energy.
 The majority of the electrons stream in the forward direction (laser-propagation direction) and a small percentage of electrons also gain energy at the back ($\sim 180^\circ$).
 In panel (b), when RR is also included, the electrons become more forward-directed and the backward acceleration is suppressed.
 The latter observation is expected i.e. the electrons that counter-propagate the incoming laser experience Doppler-upshifted fields leading to a substantial suppression of its backward acceleration (also observed in Ref.~\cite{min.chen.iop.2010,Tamburini2010,Tamburini2011,Bhadoria2019}).